infumap/infumap/docs/cli.md

 List the children and attachments of an item.

-Tip: You may find the ctrl-w "kill last word" command useful when browsing an item hierarchy on the command line.

 Options:
 - **-s --session (optional):** The session name.
 If no session name is specified, "`default`" will be assumed.
 - **-i --id (optional):** The item id.
 If omitted, the root container of the session user will be assumed.

+Tip: You might find the console ctrl-w "kill last word" command useful when executing this command multiple times in a row.

 ### note